-Among globally relevant combustion sources, such as diesel emissions and biomass burning, gas flaring remains the most uncertain.
-A turbulent small-scale gas flaring is used to characterize particulate emissions produced at different flare conditions such as burner diameter, exit velocity, and fuel mixture.
-The fuel gas mixture is varied by modifying the percentages of methane, ethane, propane, butane, N2, and CO2, which are the predominant constituents in the upstream oil and gas industry.
-A broad suite of physical, chemical, and microscopic techniques characterizes the gas flaring properties.
-Scanning electron microscopy shows the soot agglomerates to be composed of primary spherules of 30 ± 10 nm.
-High Resolution Transmission Electron Microscopy was used to determine the length, tortuosity, and separation of individual graphene fringes in primary particles, revealing fullerenic-like, multiple-nuclei internal structure.
-Single-particle analysis reveals the dominant grouping of elemental carbon vs oxidized and mixed with contamination metals.
-Infrared spectroscopy showed the presence of alkanes and aromatics with oxygenated compounds.
-From the chemical and structural characterization, it is concluded that the vast majority of particles are hydrophobic.
-Intercomparing the gas flaring microstructure and composition addresses the typical features of high-temperature combustion of gaseous and fossil fuels.
+Among globally relevant combustion sources, such as diesel emission and biomass burning, gas flaring remains the most uncertain.
+In this study, small-scale turbulent gas flaring was used to characterize particulate emissions produced under different operating conditions, such as various burner diameters and exit velocities.
+The composition of the fuel was also varied by modifying the percentage of methane, ethane, propane, butane, N2, and CO2, which are the predominant constituents in the upstream oil and gas industry.
+A broad suite of physical, chemical, and microscopic techniques was employed for analysis, and scanning electron microscopy showed the generated soot agglomerates to be composed of primary spherules that were 30 ± 10 nm in diameter.
+Additionally, high-resolution transmission electron microscopy, used to determine the length, tortuosity, and separation of individual graphene fringes on the primary particles, revealed a fullerenic, multiple-nuclei internal structure.
+Single-particle analysis revealed the dominance of elemental carbon vs. oxidized and metal-contaminated particles, and infrared spectroscopy showed the presence of alkanes and aromatics with oxygenated compounds.
+Intercomparing the microstructure and the composition, we also concluded that the vast majority of particles are hydrophobic.